elifesciences-publications/IJ-Macro_FRAP-MM/README.md

 * A dataset opened as a hyperstack.
 * A file containg the outlines of all FRAPed regions of interest.
 This file should be saved as a Metamorph rgn file.

+**_Alternatively, this repository contains an example dataset that may be used to test the workflow.
+It has been acquired by Xiaomin Zhang at the [Bordeaux Imaging Centre](http://www.bic.u-bordeaux.fr/)._**

 ### Using the macro
 1. Make sure your ImageJ is up-to-date: go to Help/Update and make sure you are running the latest version.